RULES AND CONSTITUTION OF BLACKDOWN MENDIP RIDING CLUB

 • To fill vacancies on the Committee

-• To appoint an Auditor for the following year
+• To appoint a suitable qualified person for verifiying the accounts

 • To deal with any special matter which the Committee may desire to bring to the members and to receive suggestions from the members for consideration by the Committee.